 How many times have you asked yourself, “Why is Instagram not working for my business?”
 If you’ve tried every strategy and trick in the book—and still aren’t seeing meaningful results—I get it.
 I’ve been there.

-The fact is, most businesses can’t afford not to use the platform.
+The fact is, most businesses can’t afford to not use the platform.
 As of April 2020, Instagram had nearly one billion active users and the experts at eMarketer project the social network to gain 112 million new users in 2020 alone.
 Additionally, 200 million users visit at least one business profile daily, according to Instagram.

 Succeeding on this mobile-only, visually-driven social media platform can be challenging.
-If you’re sick of playing the guessing game, and asking, “Why is Instagram not working for me??” we have a few new ideas for you to consider.
+If you’re sick of playing the guessing game and asking, “Why is Instagram not working for me??” we have a few new ideas for you to consider.

 Your Instagram Content Isn’t Authentic Enough